artuurog/Machine_Learning_LAB/README.md

 ### What is an API key?

-An API key is a secret string that identifies you when your code communicates with an online service.
+An API key is a private authentication token that allows your program to access hosted AI models.
-You can think of it as a **password for your program** that allows it to access Hugging Face models on your behalf.
+You can think of it as a password for your program that allows it to access Hugging Face models on your behalf.

 ⚠️ **Important:**
 - Do **not** share your API key publicly